-Warning: date() [ function.date]: It is not safe to rely on the system's timezone settings.
+Warning: date(): It is not safe to rely on the system's timezone settings.
 You are *required* to use the date.timezone setting or the date_default_timezone_set() function.
 In case you used any of those methods and you are still getting this warning, you most likely misspelled the timezone identifier.
-We selected 'America/Chicago' for 'CST/-6.0/no DST' instead in /home/celeb/public_html/listquotes.php on line 9
+We selected the timezone 'UTC' for now, but please set date.timezone to select your timezone. in /home/celeb/public_html/listquotes.php on line 9

 "Do you begin to see, then, what kind of world we are creating?
 It is the exact opposite of the stupid hedonistic Utopias that the old reformers imagined.
 A world of fear and treachery and torment, a world of trampling and being trampled upon, a world which will grow not less but more merciless as it refines itself.
 Progress in our world will be progress toward more pain." ""There was of course no way of knowing whether you were being watched at any given moment.
 How often, or on what system, the Thought Police plugged in on any individual wire was guesswork.
 It was even conceivable that they watched everybody all the time.
 But at any rate they could plug in your wire whenever they wanted to.
 You had to live—did live, from habit that became instinct—in the assumption that every sound you made was overheard, and, except in darkness, every movement scrutinized."

 " ""From where Winston stood it was just possible to read, picked out on its white face in elegant lettering, the three slogans of the Party: